sampson-matt/FlyCasual/README.md

 Added Features:
 * Campaign Game Mode
 * Rebel Pilot Abilities as Upgrades for HotAC ships
+* 'Hotac Pilots' option under the 'Mods' menu which allows using custom HotAC pilots in other game modes
+* 'Elite Imperial Pilots' option under the 'Mods' menu which allows using custom Imperial pilots and abilities in other game modes

 Notes:
 * I'm learning Unity, C#, and Github as I go, so things will be slow, inconsistent and error prone